Published by: Cenk Akarçay Last Updated: Download Brochure (PDF)

 Price

-Free (Exit to the tower is 22 EUR)
+Free (Ascent to the tower starts from 24.50 EUR)

 Open in Google Maps